 Fun Facts About Stromboli:

-Legend has it that the owner of this restaurant was struggling to think up a name for his new sandwich.
-A customer sitting next to him suggested Stromboli, which is Italian for “loudmouth.”
-They say this is how stromboli originated.
+Legend has it that the owner of this restaurant, Nazzareno Romano, was struggling to think up a name for his new sandwich.
+A customer sitting next to him suggested Stromboli, which is the Italian word for “loudmouth.”
+They say this is how Stromboli originated.

 The nickname refers back to an off-screen romance between two married actors in Hollywood at one time – Ingrid Bergman and Roberto Rossellini.